-When does weight gain start?
+When does weight gain begin?

 How do you notice it?